FizaShaikh293/thm-writeups/README.md

 ## Note on Spoilers

 I try to explain the reasoning behind each step rather than just dumping commands and flags.
-For rooms that are still active on TryHackMe, I avoid giving away answers outright — the goal is that reading this helps you understand the approach, not just copy the solution.
+For rooms that are still active on TryHackMe, I avoid giving away answers outright because the goal is that reading this helps you understand the approach, not just copy the solution.

 ---